• Skip to primary navigation

 Kabocha squash should sound hallow when you tap it and the stem starts to shrivel a little bit.

-Roasted kabocha squash with curried sauce and black forbidden rice.
+Roasted air fryer kabocha squash with Thai curried sauce on top in a white plate served with black rice.

 Print Pin Rate